 - A:

 - Of course.
-While our packages include mixing and mastering, we’re happy to customize things if you’d prefer to handle that part elsewhere.
-Just check out our package deals and reach out—we’re flexible and can tailor something to fit your needs.
+While we include mixing and mastering, we’re happy to export your raw tracks if you’d prefer to handle that part elsewhere.

 - Q: